top of page

 Microarray

-Our microarray solution, the PhyloChip, is a type of microchip composed of thousands of small wells, each containing DNA sequences specific to different prokaryotic organisms.
-By amplifying a gene common to all prokaryotes, like the 16s gene, and allowing these amplified fragments to bind to the sequences in the wells, scientists can determine which organisms are present.
-While this method doesn't provide the depth of data possible with metagenomics or the quantitative specificity of qPCR, it can give a broad-spectrum view of all known bacteria and archaea present in a sample.
-This makes PhyloChip a useful tool in environmental science for assessing microbial biodiversity.
+Our microarray solution is a microchip containing thousands of wells, each designed with DNA sequences specific to different prokaryotic organisms.
+By amplifying a gene common to all prokaryotes, such as the 16S gene, and allowing the amplified fragments to bind to the chip’s sequences, scientists can identify which organisms are present.
+While it doesn’t offer the depth of data provided by metagenomics or the quantitative precision of qPCR, the PhyloChip delivers a broad-spectrum view of all known bacteria and archaea in a sample.
+This makes it a valuable tool in environmental science for assessing microbial biodiversity.

 NGS